AdamCavaliere/Producer-Repo/SENTINEL_README.md

 }
 ```
 * This is used by the TFE provider to create a Sentinel policy set, in this case called "production"
-* The section `workspace_external_ids =` is used to add workspaced to the policy set that will be governed by the policies
+* The section `workspace_external_ids =` is used to add workspaces to the policy set that will be governed by the policies
 * Now we want to hardcode the name of the production workspace you created in the Producer Consumer demo build out
 ```
 workspace_external_ids = [